 Three tests will be given (roughly according to the schedule on page 4) throughout the semester.
 Each test will focus on the material learned since the last test, but as with most mathematics classes, the exam will necessarily require you to understand and remember things from the past.
 If you miss or will be missing a test for reasons beyond your control (college sports team event, sickness, family tragedy, etc.), notify me as soon as possible.
 An appropriate letter of documentation will be required to make up a test.

-The final exam will be comprehensive and given during the scheduled time for the final exam for your course:

-A1: Thursday, April 25th, 2:00 - 5:00 PM (Block 2 exam)
+The final exam will be comprehensive and given during the scheduled time for the final exam for Block 4: Monday, April 27th, 2:00 - 5:00 PM.